signalapp/libsignal/README.md

 $ ./gradlew test
 ```

-Alternately, a setup using Docker is available:
+Alternately, a build system using Docker is available:

 ```shell
 $ cd java